Juneo-io/juneogo/vms/platformvm/warp/README.md

 - `signers` encodes a bitset of which validators' signatures are included (a bitset is a byte array where each bit indicates membership of the element at that index in the set)
 - `signature` is an aggregated BLS Multi-Signature of the Unsigned Message

 BitSetSignatures are verified within the context of a specific P-Chain height.
-At any given P-Chain height, the PlatformVM serves a canonically ordered validator set for the source supernet (validator set is ordered lexicographically by the BLS public key's byte representation).
+At any given P-Chain height, the PlatformVM serves a canonically ordered validator set for the source subnet (validator set is ordered lexicographically by the BLS public key's byte representation).
 The `signers` bitset encodes which validator signatures were included.
 A value of `1` at index `i` in `signers` bitset indicates that a corresponding signature from the same validator at index `i` in the canonical validator set was included in the aggregate signature.

 The bitset tells the verifier which BLS public keys should be aggregated to verify the warp message.